ob1jakobi/Cybersecurity_Portfolio-Security-Audit/README.md

 ### Scenario

-I've received the following email from my IT manager:
+You received the following email from your IT manager:

 > Hello!
+>
 > I have completed the audit scope and goals, as well as a risk assessment.
 At a high level, the main goals
 > and risks are as follows:
 >